 The following figure compares the number of study permits issued to nationals from all African countries that placed in the top 25 for either university or college enrollment:

 University study permit holders outnumbered college study permit holders in all 10 countries listed, with only Cameroon even crossing the 50% threshold of college to university students.
 Why is this?
-An examination of student visa statistics paints a more complete picture.
+An examination of study permit1 statistics paints a more complete picture.

-While student visa approval rates for these countries were low for both sectors in 2019, they were much lower for college (17.6%) than they were for university (29.1%).
-There were around half as many student visa applications from these 10 countries for college programs as there were for university programs, despite the cost premium of university studies.
+While study permit approval rates for these countries were low for both sectors in 2019, they were much lower for college (17.6%) than they were for university (29.1%).
+There were around half as many study permit applications from these 10 countries for college programs as there were for university programs, despite the cost premium of university studies.
 This suggests that potential applicants have identified that their chances of getting approved for college study in Canada are low.

 The US, the UK, and France

 Three other countries which stand out for their preference for university over college studies are the US, the UK, and France.
-Each country sends four times as many students to Canada for university as it does for college, driven by a similar ratio of student visa applications.
+Each country sends four times as many students to Canada for university as it does for college, driven by a similar ratio of study permit applications.

 This reflects the different motivating factors these students have in choosing where to study.
 All three countries have robust post-secondary education systems offering a wide variety of study paths.
 Moreover, citizens of these countries are often able to get Canadian work permits without a Canadian education, negating a key reason to study in Canada.